Jose Siri Player Props: Rays vs. Pirates

 Jose Siri At The Plate

-- Siri has three doubles, two home runs and two walks while hitting .229.
+- Siri has three doubles, two home runs and two walks while batting .237.

-- Siri has picked up a hit in seven games this year (70.0%), including one multi-hit game.
+- Siri has picked up a hit in eight games this year (72.7%), including one multi-hit game.

-- In 10 games played this season, he has gone deep in two of them.
+- In 11 games played this year, he has hit a homer in two of them.

+- In 54.5% of his games this year, Siri has picked up at least one RBI.
+In three of those games (27.3%) he recorded two or more RBI.

+- He has scored at least one run six times this season (54.5%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.